Aconcagua Gear List

 Glasses

-Category 3 or 4 glasses with side protection are critical elements of security for your expedition to Aconcagua.
-These protect the eyes from highly bright and harmful ultraviolet rays amplified by snow reflection, making them essential for your expedition.
+Category 3 or 4 glasses with side protection are critical security elements for your expedition to Aconcagua.
+They protect the eyes from highly bright and harmful ultraviolet rays amplified by snow reflection, making them essential.

 They should wrap around your face and provide 100% coverage from above, below, and on each side of the lenses.